Gavnor/Gavnor-Insurance/README.md

-# Gavnor – AI Insurance Assistant
+# InsurAIte – AI Insurance Assistant

-**Gavnor** is a free, AI-powered landing page built for insurance affiliate marketers.
+**InsurAIte** is a free, AI-powered landing page built for insurance affiliate marketers.
 It is designed to collect leads for Britam insurance products including life, medical, motor, pension, and education plans.

 ## Features